joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 The examinations for this course should not be taken lightly.
 They are proctored coding tests, and you cannot receive help from humans or AI.
 This is a great challenge for those who rely heavily on tools like ChatGPT or Co-Pilot for coding.
 The exams simulate real coding tests used in job interviews and cover everything from cleaning large datasets to developing complex Python dictionaries, SQL wrangling, REGEX, and more.
 Do not underestimate them—they will humble you, just as they did my friend.

+Skills that will be tested:

+*Mathematical Preliminaries*: Basics of probability, calculus, and linear algebra.

+*Python Programming*: A review of Python, particularly for data manipulation.

+*Data Representation*: Techniques for handling unstructured data, such as strings, and regular expressions.

+*Data Preprocessing and Visualization*: Methods for transforming and visualizing data for analysis.

+*Algorithms*: An introduction to pairwise association mining and working with different data structures.

 The course was very well designed.
 Thank you Dr. Vuduc.
+Sorry I did not watch all your lectures, I have ADHD.

+---

 ## Spring 2024
 ### MGT8803 Business Fundamentals for Analytics